adithisatish/sustainable-trs-with-rag/README.md

 language:
 - en
 ---
-# Enhancing Sustainable Travel Recommendations using Retrieval-Augmented Generation
+# Enhancing Tourism Recommender Systems for Sustainable City Trips Using Retrieval-Augmented Generation

 In this project, we use RAGs to enhance the recommendation capability of LLMs by curating a knowledge base of tourism information for European cities, along with relevant sustainability information.